-- 1.0 For homes in a multi-family building to be eligible for the WaterSense label, they must be in a building that meets all the prerequisites outlined in the WaterSense New Home Specification and is: - A building three stories (above grade) or less in size.
-OR - A building of any height provided the units have independent heating, cooling, and hot water systems separate from other units.8
+- 1.0 For units in a multi-family building to be eligible for the WaterSense label, they must be in a building that meets all the prerequisites outlined in the WaterSense New Home Specification.
+Furthermore, the building shall be: - Three stories (above grade) or less in size - Of any height, provided that the units have independent heating, cooling, and hot water systems separate from other units

-Section 3: INDOOR WATER-EFFICIENCY CRITERIA
+SECTION 3: INDOOR WATER-EFFICIENCY CRITERIA

-Except where specifically noted or modified, any home or unit in a multi-family building must meet all of the indoor criteria in the specification.
+Except where specifically noted or modified, any unit in a multi-family building must meet all of the indoor criteria in the specification.

-- 3.2 Service Pressure and Pressure Loss Test For units in multi-family buildings, the service pressure within the unit must be 60 pounds per square inch (psi) or less. - 3.7.2 Laundry facilities All equipment in common-use laundry rooms shall meet the criteria outlined in section 3.7.2 of the Version 1.1 WaterSense New Home Specification:

-Clothes washers shall be ENERGY STAR qualified with a water factor (WF) of less than or equal to 6.0 gallons of water per cycle per cubic foot of capacity.
-A listing of qualified clothes washers can be found at www.energystar.gov/index.cfm?fuseaction=clotheswash.search_clotheswashers for residential clothes washers and www.energystar.gov/index.cfm?fuseaction=find_a_product.showProductGroup&p_gw_code=CCW for commercial clothes washers.

-3.9 Metering - Each unit must be individually metered, submetered, or equipped with an alternate technology capable of tracking water use and making that information available to the homeowner.
+- 3.2 Service Pressure & Pressure Loss Test For units in multi-family buildings, the service pressure within the unit must be 60 pounds per square inch (psi) or less. - 3.7.2 Laundry Facilities All equipment in common-use laundry rooms shall meet the criteria outlined in section 3.7.2 of the WaterSense New Home Specification: - Clothes washers shall be ENERGY STAR® qualified with a water factor (WF) of less than or equal to 6.0 gallons of water per cycle per cubic foot of capacity.
+A listing of qualified clothes washers can be found at www.energystar.gov/index.cfm?fuseaction=clotheswash.search_clotheswashers. - 3.9 Metering Each unit must be individually metered or equipped with an alternate technology capable of tracking water use and making information available to the homeowner.